GallagherSecurity/cc-rest-docs/training/README.md

         ]
     }

-The ‘Cardholder access group’ section of the cardholder API documentation helps with interpreting that.
+The 'Cardholder access group' section of the cardholder API documentation helps with interpreting that.

 Take a copy of your version of the bold URL.
 It is the href of the cardholder group membership,